Pratyaksh777/HostelManagementSystem/README.md

 # HostelManagementSystem
-GUI Based Java application for hostilities and university staff using MySQL for leave .
+GUI Based Java application for hostilities and university staff using MySQL for leave and complain management.

 ## Main Features